The 5 major talking points from The Walking Dead season 7 episode 9

 Rick finally finds a reason to smile

 Rick finds Gabriel’s bible and inside it finds he’s written a single word: ‘BOAT.’
 Heading to the island him and Aaron encountered in the previous episode - the island where we first see the mysterious booted figure - the group are ambushed by a clan of those same people who we predicted were the Whisperers.
 With guns, knives and cleavers aimed in their faces eh group look terrified - save for Rick who smiles echoing Michonne’s words earlier on in the episode: “We’re here.
 You can smile.
 We’re the ones who live.”
-Perhaps if he gets these people on sound, they'll stand a chance in taking down the Saviours together.
+Perhaps if he gets these people on side, they'll stand a chance in taking down the Saviours together.
+Either way, it seems Gabriel is being used as a pawn in this entire thing.

 The Walking Dead continues in the UK tonight (13 February) at 9pm on FOX